April is EARTH MONTH

 See below for some ways you can get involved.
 Together we can reduce our ecological footprint and keep Chilliwack beautiful!

-1. March 18: Fraser River Clean Up – Gill Bar, 10:00 am – 1:00 pm.
+1. March 24: 11th Annual Fraser River Cleanup at Gill Bar , 10:00 am – 1:00 pm at the north end of Gill Road in Chilliwack.
 Organized by the Fraser Riverkeeper Society.
-FREE BBQ lunch included.
+Free BBQ lunch included.

-4. April 22: FREE COMPOST GIVEAWAY - 12:00 pm - 4:00 pm.
+5. April 23: Free Compost Giveaway - 12:00 pm - 4:00 pm.
 Parr Rd.
-Green Depot - check out the products created from your green waste!
-Limit of 1, 30 kg bag per person.
+Green Depot - check out the products created from green waste!
+Limit of 1, 30 kg bag per adult.
 Sponsored by BioCentral.

-4. Spring Clean Up Programs (Residential Pick Ups and Community Litter Clean Ups ).
+6. Spring Cleanup Programs (Residential Pick Ups and Community Litter Cleanups ).

 *Restrictions apply for the pickup of building materials due to the potential for some materials to contain asbestos.
 To ensure the safety and compliance with the landfill requirements and provincial regulations, these groups will NOT accept any building materials in the loads they pick up.
 Click here for more information.